-- 1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Gender Recognition Reform (Scotland) Bill, introduced in the Scotlish Parliament on 2 March 2022. - 2.
-The following other accompanying documents are published separately: - a Financial Memorandum (SP Bill 13-FM); - a Policy Memorandum (SP Bill 13-PM); - a Delegated Powers Memorandum (SP Bill 13-DPM); - statements on legislative competence made by the Presiding Officer and the Scottish Government (SP Bill 13-LC). - 3.
-These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by the Parliament. - 4.
+- 1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Gender Recognition Reform (Scotland) Bill (which was introduced in the Scottish Parliament on 2 March 2022) as amended at stage 2.
+Text has been added or amended as necessary to reflect the amendments made to the Bill at Stage 2 and these changes are indicated by sidelining in the margin. - 2.
+These revised Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
+They do not form part of the Bill and have not been endorsed by the Parliament. - 3.
 The Notes should be read in conjunction with the Bill.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a section or schedule, or a part of a section or schedule, does not seem to require any explanation or comment, none is given.